 Another issue is heat.
 Higher-capacity batteries must be capable of charging quicker, and that generates heat, which must be channelled away from the battery.

-PPI Adhesives Products is supplying materials which address these issues to a number of battery manufacturers in Poland.
+PPI Adhesive Products is supplying materials which address these issues to a number of battery manufacturers in Poland.
 The company was established in Ireland in 1970 and has developed a global presence in 52 countries, with manufacturing and research and development activities based in Waterford.

 The company produces a very extensive and sophisticated range of technical adhesive tapes, laminates and die-cuts for a wide range of applications, most notably in the electrical, electronic, aerospace, automotive and medical sectors.
-PPI Adhesives Products also produces a wide range of tapes for specialised industrial and high-tech applications.
+PPI Adhesive Products also produces a wide range of tapes for specialised industrial and high-tech applications.
 Among its main strengths is its ability to produce customised tapes and die-cut pieces to individual customer specifications, including small quantities for short runs.

 The company’s research arm is engaged in the continuous development of new self-adhesive products and production techniques both for PPI and specific customers.

-The thermal management and electrical insulation challenges faced by the battery industry were not new to PPI Adhesives Products.
+The thermal management and electrical insulation challenges faced by the battery industry were not new to PPI Adhesive Products.
 “We had been dealing with these issues for a number of years in the floodlighting area,” explains PPI’s Polish representative Andrzej Palúch.
 “We started targeting thermally conductive materials about ten years ago and developed an adhesive with a very good thermal performance.
 That enabled us to develop the knowhow to find new solutions for customers in the battery industry.”

 That in turn led to contact with Enterprise Ireland.
 “We knew that the battery industry had problems with heat, and we spoke to Enterprise Ireland about that.
 They put us in touch with a Polish battery manufacturer about three years ago.
-We started out by sitting down together and discussing the problems they had and how PPI Adhesives Products could help.
+We started out by sitting down together and discussing the problems they had and how PPI Adhesive Products could help.